spetlr-org/spetlr/docs/power_bi/README.md

 The refresh() method starts a new refresh of the given PowerBI dataset synchronously.
 It waits until the refresh is finished or until a time-out occurs.
-The time-out can be specified using the "timeout_in_seconds" parameter.
+The time-out can be specified using the optional "timeout_in_seconds" parameter (default is 15 minutes).
 If the refresh fails or a time-out occurs, the method casts an exception.

-The wait time is synchronized with the execution time of the previous refresh, making sure as few requests to the PowerBI API would be made as possible, while ensuring the method would finish as soon as possible.
+The wait time between calls to the PowerBI API is synchronized with the execution time of the previous dataset refresh, making sure as few requests to the PowerBI API would be made as possible, while ensuring the method would finish as soon as possible.

 ```python
 # example starting of a dataset refresh